knjcode/autometa/README.md

 ## Original Templates

 If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these files in the templates directory.
 You can use ect templates ([Template ID].ect) instead of ejs templates.
-If both ejs and ect templates are exist, autometa will use ejs.
+If both ejs and ect templates exist, autometa will use ejs.

 You can also place templates by register option (-r or --register-templates).